-We are dependent on single source suppliers for some of the components and materials used in our products, and the loss of any of these suppliers could harm our business.
+We are dependent on single and sole source suppliers for some of the components and materials used in our products, and the loss of any of these suppliers could harm our business.

-We rely on single source suppliers for certain components and materials used in our products.
+We rely on single and sole source suppliers for certain components and materials used in our products.
 Additionally, several of our instruments are assembled at the facilities of contract manufacturers in Singapore.
 We do not have long term contracts with our suppliers of these components and materials or our assembly service providers.
-The loss of the single source suppliers of any of the following components and/or materials would require significant time and effort to locate and qualify an alternative source of supply:
+The loss of a single or sole source supplier of any of the following components and/or materials would require significant time and effort to locate and qualify an alternative source of supply, if at all:

 - The IFCs used in our microfluidic systems are fabricated using a specialized polymer, and other specialized materials, that are available from a limited number of sources.
-In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes. - Specialized pneumatic and electronic components for our C1 Single-Cell Auto Prep System are available from a limited number of sources. - The electron multiplier included in the CyTOF system, and the nickel sampler cone and certain metal isotopes used with the CyTOF system, are purchased from single source suppliers and are available from a limited number of sources. - The raw materials for our DELTAgene and SNPtype assays and Access Array Target-Specific primers are available from a limited number of sources.
+In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes. - Specialized pneumatic and electronic components for our C1 system are available from a limited number of sources.

+- The electron multiplier detector included in the CyTOF system and certain metal isotopes used with the CyTOF system are purchased from sole source suppliers. - The nickel sampler cone used with the CyTOF system is purchased from single source suppliers and is available from a limited number of sources. - The raw materials for our Delta Gene and SNP Type assays and Access Array target-specific primers are available from a limited number of sources.

-Our reliance on single source suppliers and assembly service providers also subjects us to other risks that could harm our business, including the following:
+Our reliance on single and sole source suppliers and assembly service providers also subjects us to other risks that could harm our business, including the following: